Using Perl DBI to publish your data on the web

 /http/htdocs/tut4_2.pl

-The second thing to note is that the CGI program (xxx.pl) should be executable and contain the '#!' syntax to indicate it is Perl to be passed to the Perl interpreter or you must associate the .pl extension with CGI in your web server.
-Generally, if you don't do this your web server will treat the document as static content and display the content of your Perl script instead of the result of running it.
+The second thing to note is that the CGI program (xxx.pl) should be executable and contain the #! line to indicate it needs to be passed to the Perl interpreter.
+Alternatively, you can associate the .pl extension with CGI in your web server configuration files.
+Generally, if you don't do this, your web server will treat the document as static content and display the content of your Perl script instead of the result of running it.

-So now you understand the basics of CGI we combine a small CGI script with some Perl to display the contents of a database table from your web server.
+So now you understand the basics of CGI, we now can combine a small CGI script with some Perl to display the contents of a database table from your web server.
 Since the content-type is text/html all the Perl output must be HTML.
-Suppose you have the table TEST containing 2 columns, 'productcode' integer and 'b' char(32) product:
+Suppose you have the table TEST containing 2 columns, productcode (integer) and product (char(32)):

 #!/usr/bin/perl -w